sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>5001</td>
-      <td>Empty table - If you upload a file that results in an empty table, we assume there was an error.
-If this in fact was not an error, please revisit the user interface or send an SQL command to create a table.
+      <td>Empty dataset - If you upload a file that results in an empty dataset, we assume there was an error.
+If this in fact was not an error, please revisit the user interface or send an SQL command to create a dataset.
 If it was in fact an error, check that your file is formatted correctly and that it contains data.</td>
     </tr>
     <tr>
       <td>5002</td>